The First National Bank Of Martinsville

 1902 $20 Blue Seal National Bank Note

-The First National Bank Of Martinsville also printed 1,934 sheets of Type1 1929 $10 national bank notes.
-That is a pretty typical sheet output for a national bank during the small size era.
+The First National Bank Of Martinsville also printed 158 sheets of Type1 1929 $10 national bank notes.
+That is an extremely small sheet printing number.
+Survivors are still likely but definitely not guaranteed.
 Each $10 bill from 1929 has a portrait of Alexander Hamilton on it.
 The black number written vertically is the charter number.
 The charter number never affects the value; it is just an identifier.
 The ten dollar type1 national bank note happens to be the single most common national bank note, with over 65,000 known to exist from all banks.
 Of course each note is valued based on its condition and rarity.
 Some are very rare.

 Series of 1929 Type1 $10 National Bank Note

-The First National Bank Of Martinsville also printed 532 sheets of Type1 1929 $20 national bank notes.
-This is a small print range, but it does not guarantee rarity.
+The First National Bank Of Martinsville also printed 54 sheets of Type1 1929 $20 national bank notes.
+That is an extremely small sheet printing number.
+Survivors are still likely but definitely not guaranteed.
 Andrew Jackson is featured on the front of each 1929 $20 bill.
 Be sure to take note of the serial number on your specific bank note.
 If it is 000001 then you can expect a nice premium.
 There is a special market for serial number one bank notes.
 Of course, even if the number isn’t #1, it could still be collectible and have a high value just based on its condition and rarity alone.

 Series of 1929 Type1 $20 National Bank Note